Kiguli/TRUST/README.md

 [//]: # (If you are a reviewer for the HSCC committee, the instructions for how to install and reproduce the results of our paper can be found [here]&#40;./Artifact_Evaluation_Instructions.pdf&#41;. )
 We recommend running the tool via Docker, instructions in the installation section following.

+A hosted version of the tool is available at <https://trust.tgo.dev> for you to explore the tool's capabilities, but note that the capacity of the server is limited and is unlikely to perform as well as a local installation.

 # Install Instructions

 We have made every effort to ensure the following instructions are comprehensive for the Docker container under consideration.